Can I pick my own TV channels?

 I am thinking about getting a cable/satellite package

-First, find a service provider near you and make sure they offer service in your area (sometimes mountains or buildings can prevent you from getting service).
+First, find the right plan for your needs and make sure they offer service in your area (sometimes mountains or buildings can prevent you from getting service).

 Once you pick a company, you can either